Mailfence threat model

 - Message Forgery / Tempering Attacks – With digital signatures, ‘Mailfence’ gives you the possibility of having absolute authenticity and non-repudiation – thereby making it the only solution which provides the complete CIA triad to its users and makes it an ideal platform for not only privacy enthusiasts but also for professionals (doctors, engineers, lawyers, journalist, teachers, students…) to exercise their online liberty to the fullest.

-- Compromised Account – If your account password gets compromised – the protective layer of passphrase over your private key will restrict an attacker to perform any crypto-activity (send any encrypted and/or digitally signed messages, performing operations on your key store…) and to read any of the encrypted emails that have been sent to you by other people.
+- Compromised Account – If your account password gets compromised – the protective layer of passphrase over your private key will restrict an attacker to perform any crypto-activity (send any encrypted and/or digitally signed emails, performing operations on your key store…) and to read any of the encrypted emails that have been sent to you by other people.
 Thereby preserving the confidentiality and integrity of your encrypted content to the max.

 - Data Theft – Let’s say if a strong adversary (state or even a non-state actor) somehow breaches our servers to get hold of our data (which is highly unlikely to happen) – all of your encrypted content will remain intact and no adversary will be able to decrypt it, as it will require your private key that has been protected by your passphrase (which you and only you knows).
 Also, to reduce the odds of cracking-down a private-key by using heavy-state machinery & resources, the default length of every generated Key-Pair has been set to 4096 bits (being generated with strong entropy) – some folks will say it only provide a bit of extra security comparing to 2048 bits – well, we say that we don’t mind grabbing that extra).